ajdlinux/KernelPRBot/message.md

 is the place to send your patches.

-It’s not usually necessary to subscribe to the mailing list before you send the patches, but if you’re interested in kernel development, subscribing to a subsystem mailing list is a good idea.
-(Don’t subscribe to LKML - it’s not necessary, and you will receive about a thousand messages per day.)
+It’s not usually necessary to subscribe to the mailing list before you send the patches, but if you're interested in kernel development, subscribing to a subsystem mailing list is a good idea.
+(At this point, you probably don't need to subscribe to LKML - it is a very high traffic list with about a thousand messages per day, which is often not useful for beginners.)

 How do I send my contribution?
 ------------------------------